University of Crete: Overview

-Emblem of the University of Crete
+Emblem

-The emblem of the University of Crete is based on a Hellenistic coin found in Gortyn (430-300 B.B.) and depicts Europa in reflecting stance while sitting on olive tree branches.
+The emblem of the University of Crete is based on a Hellenistic coin found in Gortyn (430–300 BC) and depicts Europa in reflective stance while sitting on olive tree branches.
 The emblem was designed in a medal by the sculptor Aspasia Papadoperaki.

 Faculties and departments

 The university has sixteen departments organised in five schools according to related disciplines.

-Its two campuses are located near two towns on the north coast of the island, Galos in Rethymnon and Voutes in Heraklion.
+Its two campuses are located near two towns on the north coast of the island, Galos in Rethymno and Voutes in Heraklion.

 Research

-The University of Crete is well known both nationally and internationally for its state of the art research and graduate programmes.
+The University of Crete is well known both nationally and internationally for its state-of-the-art research and graduate programmes.